ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 2. Counting database query calls within tests
 ==============================================

-It's possible to write tests that check how many database calls are performed during a REST call.
+It's possible to write tests checking how many database calls are performed during a REST call.
 This is useful to ensure that code changes don't lead to more database calls, or at least to remind developers in case they do.
-It's especially important for commonly used endpoints that users access multiple times or every time they use Artemis.
+This is especially important for commonly used endpoints which users access often or every time they use Artemis.
 However, we should consider carefully before adding such assertions to a test as it makes the test more tedious to maintain.

 An example on how to track how many database calls are performed during a REST call is shown below.
 It uses the ``HibernateQueryInterceptor`` which counts the number of queries.
-For ease of use, a custom assert ``assertThatDb`` was added that allows to do the check in one line.
+The custom assert ``assertThatDb`` allows you to check the number of database calls in one line.
 It also returns the original result of the REST call and so allows you to add any other assertions to the test, as shown below.

 .. code-block:: java